Technical Notes: Disposal Of A French Property

-This introductory report does not cover gains made from the sale of a property by an SCI or UK Ltd Company, or gains made from the sale of shares in the SCI or Ltd Company.
+This introductory report does not cover gains made from the sale of a property by a UK Ltd Company, or gains made from the sale of shares in a Ltd Company.

-Please contact our office, if the sale involves either or both of these entities.
+Please contact our office, if the sale involves a Ltd Company.

-The report is based on legislation current for the UK tax year 2011/2012 and French Finance Act 2011.
+The report is based on legislation current for the UK tax year 2016/2017 and French Finance Acts of 2016.

-Currently, for an individual not resident in France, but able to prove they are resident in another EU state, a flat Capital Gains Tax rate of 34.5% is normally applied, irrespective of the amount of the gain, the level of personal income generated in that year and the number of owners.
-For non EU residents the rate increases to 48.83%.Illustrative Example: Click here to see an illustrative table Summary of French CGT rates according to the status of the Taxpayer
+For an individual not resident in France, a flat Capital Gains Tax rate of 36.2% is normally applied, irrespective of the level of personal income generated in that year, and the number of owners.

 The availability of exemptions and reliefs will depend on several factors: